mozilla/glean/docs/dev/android/development-with-mozilla-central.md

 ## Preparation

-This guide assumes you already have are setup to build the mozilla-central repository for Android.
+This guide assumes you are already setup to build the mozilla-central repository for Android.
 Refer to [Getting Set Up To Work On The Firefox Codebase](https://firefox-source-docs.mozilla.org/setup/index.html) for more.

 Clone the Glean SDK repositories: